There are two certainties in life, death and taxes...

 Tax lawyers are required in both private and public domains.
 A private sector tax practitioner’s workload will cover various core areas; normally this involves focusing on the best way to structure assets, assisting with documentation, negotiating transactions and jockeying the deal to completion.
 They will advise clients on the implications of tax during transactions, especially when structuring financial and administrative frameworks in different markets.

 Tax lawyers in the public sector will work for governmental tax and revenue departments, tax statutory bodies and panels.
-Their work will include investigating tax evasions, auditing the tax accounts of companies, prosecuting tax offenders, assisting in interpretation of tax rules and regulations and defending public authorities against private sector claims.
+Their work will include investigating tax evasions, auditing the tax accounts of companies, prosecuting tax offenders, assisting in the interpretation of tax rules and regulations and defending public authorities against private sector claims.

 Tax law is a particularly lucrative area for solicitors, as good advice can often result in clients saving literally millions of pounds.